ProtonVPN Review: Free Secure Email and Reliable VPN

 Three years later, the company launched ProtonVPN.
 After one year of development and four months of testing, the team of ProtonMail has brought ProtonVPN to the public.
 Online freedom also means zero limits to your online activity.
 Therefore, ProtonVPN puts down the walls that stand between you and your constrained online content.

-In this section, we checked how ProtonVPN fares against its competitors in terms of speed tests, number of servers, geographic distribution, and their fastest available protocol.
+This section checks how ProtonVPN fares against its competitors regarding speed tests, number of servers, geographic distribution, and their fastest available protocol.

 1. Speed tests